mhorpheus/test/DFIR-Threat-Intel.md

 4. In the `Type of Intel Support` field select `Malware Analysis`.
 5. In the `Related Resilient Engagement` field enter the Resilient Ticket ID for your IR engagement (`IR21-1234` for example).
 6. Enter a brief but detailed description in the `Description` field.
 This field is not synced to Jira, thus not visible to the RE team.
-7. In the `Work ID` field input the ILC bill code for your project.
+7. In the `Work ID` field input the claiming code for your project.
 8. Select the analysis level in the `(Intel) Level of Malware Analysis` field and provide any additional details you have for the sample (MD5, Sandbox URL, Maximum number of hours to consume, Due Date, and Engagement Box URL).
 Levels of Malware Analysis are explained in a separate [section](#Definition-of-RE-Analysis-Levels).
 9. Make sure you populate `(Intel) Description` - this is the only description field synced to Intel Jira.
 Make sure to add any additional context of the sample, specific requirements, eg. reporting, update timeframe, etc.
 10. Enter random text into `Name` field, it is required however, will be discarded and automatically populated by Resilient.